gitter-badger/proteus-charts/directory-structure.md

 Code Style
 ------------------------
 Please, read the [Airbnb Javascript style guide](https://github.com/airbnb/javascript) before start coding.
-This guide helps us to prettify our code and make it legile for other people
+This guide helps us to prettify our code and make it legile for other people.